Embed This Data

 - FDI Inflow:

-Jordan is a constitutional monarchy with relatively few natural resources.
+In 2011, constitutional monarch King Abdullah responded to Arab Spring demonstrations by dismissing his cabinet and ceding greater authority to the judiciary and parliament.
+The government also implemented two economic relief packages and a supplementary budget to subsidize the middle class and the poor.
+Jordan has relatively few natural resources and imports 97 percent of its energy needs.
 Foreign loans, international aid, and remittances from expatriate workers support the economy.
-In 2011, King Abdullah responded to “Arab Spring” demonstrations by dismissing his cabinet and ceding greater authority to the judiciary and parliament.
-The government also implemented two economic relief packages and a supplementary budget to subsidize the middle class and the poor.
 In 2000, Jordan joined the World Trade Organization and signed a free trade agreement with the United States; in 2001, it signed an association agreement with the European Union.
-Jordan negotiated a $2.1 billion standby arrangement with the International Monetary Fund in 2012 to finance its budgetary and balance-of-payments deficits.
-The presence of more than 600,000 Syrian refugees causes serious administrative and resource problems.
+Jordan negotiated a $2.1 billion standby arrangement with the IMF in 2012 to finance its budgetary and balance-of-payments deficits.
+The conflict in Syria and Iraq has brought regional trade to a standstill and triggered an influx of more than 600,000 Syrian refugees.